Skip to content

 Benefits

-• Up to $9.25 monthly discount on phone or internet bills.
+• Up to $9.25 monthly discount on qualifying phone or internet service.

-• Helps families stay connected to work, school, and healthcare
+• Helps Missouri households stay connected for work, school, telehealth, and daily communication.

 Official Lifeline Portal: www.lifelinesupport.org